IBM/CognitiveConcierge/README.md

 ### Running the application
 Press the Play button in Xcode to build and run the project in the simulator or on your iPhone!

+## Running the Kitura-based server locally
+You can build the CognitiveConcierge-Server by going to the `CognitiveConcierge-Server` directory of the cloned repository and running `swift build`.
+To start the Kitura-based server for the CognitiveConcierge app on your local system, go to the `CognitiveConcierge-Server` directory of the cloned repository and run `.build/debug/CognitiveConcierge`.
+You should also update the `bluemix.plist` and `CognitiveConcierge.plist` file in the Xcode project in order to have the iOS app connect to this local server.
+See the [Update configuration for iOS app](#update-configuration-for-ios-app) section for details.

 ## Privacy Notice
 This Swift application includes code to track deployments to [IBM Bluemix](https://www.bluemix.net/) and other Cloud Foundry platforms.
 The following information is sent to a [Deployment Tracker](https://github.com/IBM-Bluemix/cf-deployment-tracker-service) service on each deployment: